jarokaz/triton-on-gke-sandbox/env-setup/README.md

 - Architecture diagram TBD
 - Architecture description TBD.

+Preliminary design patterns:

+- The Triton GKE cluster is run in a VPC-Native mode and is configured to use Workload Identity
+- Triton components are deployed to a dedicated namespace and run on a dedicated node pool
+- Anthos Service Mesh is used manage Triton access
+- Istio Ingress Gateway is configured using a [dedicated application gateway pattern](https://istio.io/v1.15/docs/setup/additional-setup/gateway/#dedicated-application-gateway)

 ## Enable the required services

 From [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelld.google.com/shell/docs/using-cloud-shell), run the following commands to enable the required Cloud APIs: